 Why is MATS a transitional shelter?

 A transitional shelter is a place where you can live safely and comfortably until you are ready for a more permanent home.
-At Monadnock Area Transitional Shelter, most of our guests stay for about 3 months—some less, some more.
+At Monadnock Area Transitional Shelter the nitial approval is for 3 months.
+Guests usually stay about 9 months (on average).
 We are not an emergency shelter.
 To stay at MATS, you must apply for an apartment and agree to certain rules.
 While at MATS, you will be helped to find more permanent housing.

 How Can You Apply to MATS?

-You can apply to live in one of the MATS apartments by:
+You can apply to live in MATS housing by:

 - Calling directly at 603-924-5033

 - Asking your town’s Welfare Officer to contact us

 We have 4 fully furnished apartments for families and individuals in a safe location in the Monadnock Region of New Hampshire.
 We do not share the location of the shelter with anyone except guests.

 What Does it Cost to Stay at MATS?